 Art is part of the cultural thread that ties generations of citizens together, creating opportunities for expression, reflection, participation, understanding, and education.
 Art in public places draws people together, creates vibrant neighborhoods, and stimulates thought and engagement.
 Public arts enhance the built and natural environments that are unique to Maple Valley.
 Expanding the public’s awareness of and experience with the arts is vital to preserving our cultural heritage, improving contemporary life, enhancing the community’s identity, and supporting the growth of the local economy.

-City Recruiting for Public Arts Commission Volunteers
+City Seeks Public Arts Commission Volunteers

 Do you have an interest or background in the Arts?
 The City of Maple Valley currently has openings on the Public Arts Commission and invite you to apply for this rewarding service to your city.
 If you or someone you know would like to be considered for the Public Arts Commission, please apply today!

 Boards and Commissions of the City of Maple Valley are charged with specialized tasks that provide invaluable aid to City Council in making sound decisions for the benefit of the City and its residents.
 Public Arts Commissioners make recommendations to City Council on matters of the Arts within the community.
 The Public Arts Commission meets 6 times per year from 6:00 pm to 8:00 pm at Lake Wilderness Lodge with occasional special meetings and workshops.